affinitydb/doc/javascript.md

 operator on elements of the collection is _not_ supported.

 ####About Special Data Types
-ChaosDB proposes a more comprehensive array of [data types](./pathSQL reference.md#data-types) than javascript's core native types.
+Affinity proposes a more comprehensive array of [data types](./pathSQL reference.md#data-types) than javascript's core native types.
 This leads to the following special cases:

  * representation of [collections](./terminology.md#collection):